schedldave/AOS/README.md

 ---
-# AOS: Airborne Optical Sectioning
+# Details about Airborne Optical Sectioning

 Airborne Optical Sectioning (AOS) is a wide synthetic-aperture imaging technique that employs manned or unmanned aircraft, to sample images within large (synthetic aperture) areas from above occluded volumes, such as forests.
 Based on the poses of the aircraft during capturing, these images are computationally combined to integral images by light-field technology.
 These integral images suppress strong occlusion and reveal targets that remain hidden in single recordings.